Pentu13/AwesomeAndDarkTactics/README.md

 1. The category should be shown on the *Catalog* page of the archive.

 ### Tags

+1. Tags are now automatically added onto the archive.
+You need to submit a tactic with unique tags in the markdown template to see the new tags.

+1. OR

 1. Duplicate an existing tag file from the `docs/tags` folder.
 Rename the file according to the new tag, and fill in the following field inside the markdown file:
     * `tag-name`